-That’s spelled out for the country’s finest showing in the quadrennial aggrupation that has never been matched since.
+That’s spelled out for the country’s most satisfactory showing in the quadrennial aggrupation that has never been matched since.

 1936 3rd Olympics

-The pride of Loboc made it again to the 1936 Berlin Olympics, his third, becoming the only Filipino athlete to serve the country in three Olympics and as many times in the FEG that earned for him the coveted Helms World Trophy for being Asia’s greatest athlete in 1930.
+Loboc’s pride made it again to the 1936 Berlin Olympics, his third, becoming the only Filipino athlete to serve the country in three Olympics and as many times in the FEG that earned for him the coveted Helms World Trophy for being Asia’s most outstanding athlete in 1930.

-Unfortunately he was unable to mimic his bronze medal effort in 1932 and wound up 12th in the 1936 Olympics.
+Unfortunately, he could not mimic his bronze medal effort in 1932 and wound up 12th in the 1936 Olympics.

 Awards and Accolades

 Toribio’s name is engraved on the Olympic Tableau de Honneur.
 He was, too, included in the 1928 World Biography, published in New York.